Create Descriptive Links

 screenshot of the fix link text process 1.
 Revise and edit text suggestions, 2.
 Click submit bulk fixing button

-• This can be disorientating for people (especially those who have difficulty perceiving visual content).
+• can be disorientating for people (especially those who have difficulty perceiving visual content).

-• Users can elect to open the link in a new window with (Windows: right-click then open in new tab, Ctrl-click, middle click; Mac: Control-click).
+• are normally unnecessary: users can choose to open the link in a new window with (Windows: right-click then open in new tab, Ctrl-click, middle click; Mac: Control-click) if they know where the link is going.

 • A user has started media playing (e.g. audio explanation) and opening a link in the current page would stop this.